ColoradoSchoolOfMines/visplay/README.rst

 Yaml Configuration Layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-- ``config.yaml``: Points source info, potentially in the future this can be used to configure other options.
+- ``config.yaml``: Points source info, controls playback backend, potentially in the future this can be used to configure other options.

   .. code:: yaml

       source: <path_to_sources.yaml>
+      libvisplaygui: False/True

 - ``sources.yaml``: Imports sources or adds assets.